Solobarine/gran_sonrisa/README.md

 ### 👥 Customer Features

 - **Extensive New Car Database**: Explore a vast collection of the latest new car models from a wide range of manufacturers.
 From compact cars to SUVs, electric vehicles to luxury sedans, find the perfect match for your preferences.

-- **Saved Favorites and Notifications**: Save your favorite cars to a personalized list for easy reference.
-Receive notifications when the price drops on a car you're interested in or when similar vehicles become available.
+- **Saved Favorites**: Save your favorite cars to a personalized list for easy reference.

 - **Secure Payment Options**: Once you've found your ideal car, complete the purchase securely through the app.
-Make payments, sign contracts, and handle paperwork electronically to streamline the buying process.
+Make payments, and handle paperwork electronically to streamline the buying process.

 - **Detailed Specifications**: Access comprehensive specifications for each new car model, including performance details, fuel efficiency, safety features, technology integrations, and more.

 - **Transparent Transaction Process**: Receive a detailed breakdown of the costs associated with your new car purchase, including taxes, fees, and any additional add-ons.
 No hidden surprises.

 - **Delivery and After-Sales Services**: Coordinate the delivery of your new car to your preferred location.
 Access after-sales services, maintenance schedules, and support information through the app.

   Gran Sonrisa is not just an app; it's a comprehensive tool that empowers you to make well-informed decisions when purchasing a car.
 Say goodbye to the hassle of traditional car shopping and say hello to a modern, user-friendly, and efficient car purchasing experience with Gran Sonrisa.

 ### 👤 Admin Features